Yuchen-cyber/image_metrics/readme.txt

+**This project is made possible through a grant from Newcastle University's Research, Police, Intelligence, and Ethics Team, with permissions granted for its use from April 1, 2021, to May 1, 2023.
+Consequently, we are unable to publicly display the images associated with this project due to confidentiality agreements.
+However, you can gain insight into the project's functionality and purpose by reviewing the provided code.**

 B.1 Installation
 Installing Python: You can install Python here: https://www.python.org/downloads/.
 The programming Language should be Python 3.7 or higher.
 Before installing the third-party packages, it is better to have a virtual environment in-